0codeskills/VPN-set-up/README.md

 ## Objective

-The OSINT-SpiderFoot project aimed to set up and use this open source intelligence automation tool for threat intelligence in controlled environment.
-The primary focus was to install SpiderFoot on Kali Linux VM and use it to map threat intelligence data for a known email address.
+The  requirements for this project are two linux Virtual Machines and OpenVPN software.
+One of the VMs will be set up as VPN server and another one as VPN client, which will allow to test the VPN connectivity and configuration.

 ### Skills Learned